Point of Sale

 Sometimes, even after you’ve followed all of the restaurant waste management tips we’ve covered above, you’ll find that you still have extra food in storage.
 If this food is safe to eat and you’ve already whipped up meals for your staff, see if you can find a local charity to donate the items to.

-You can even make it official and set up a partnership with an organization that can regularly distribute your extra food to those in need.
+You can even make it official and set up a partnership with an organization like Second Harvest that can regularly distribute your extra food to those in need.
 This is easy to do with Sustainable America’s handy Food Rescue Locator, which helps connect businesses with local organizations specializing in food redistribution – all you need to do is enter your ZIP code.

 Building on the idea of leveraging partnerships to decrease restaurant food waste, if you work with local suppliers, ask if you can provide them with compost.
 Or, you can even compost on-site if you have enough space (and if it’s permitted by your local health authority).